 The Kawasaki ZX-10R is effortless and precise.
 As easy to chuck about as a 600 and pretty stable regardless of whether you’re easing round a damp roundabout or hurling it reet over on a track day or race.
 Like all modern sports bikes it can be twitchy and isn’t for the inexperienced.
 Brakes are incredibly strong too.

 The Kawasaki ZX-10R's 181 bhp is never going to be anything other than a rush that drugs can’t match.
-It can’t quite match the GSX-R for low down drive but get the revs up and the 10R’s hard to fault.
+It couldn’t quite match the GSX-R of the time for low down drive but get the revs up and the 10R’s hard to fault.
 It’s civilized and flexible enough at lower revs to make pottering a possibility too – although that’s really not what the bike’s all about.

 The ‘big four’ Japanese marques all produce pretty solid bikes these days and Kawasaki is no longer a league behind Honda.
 That said fasteners, brake hose connections, wheels, brackets and brake calipers can suffer if used in winter.
-No major reliability problems have shown up yet.
+No major reliability problems have shown up.

 The Kawasaki ZX-10R is always good value next to a used FireBlade.
-Discounts on new bikes are keeping used values on machines like this pretty reasonable.
+Used prices are under £4000 which is excellent value for money for such an animal of a superbike.
 Insurance isn’t cheap so get a quote before you buy.
 Major servicing and tyre wear’s not for paupers either.
 But all rivals are the same – except the Italians which are more expensive.
 Find a Kawasaki ZX-10R for sale.

 Insurance group: 17 of 17 – compare motorcycle insurance quotes now.